borgbackup/borgweb/docs/installation.rst

   KEY = value  # KEY must be all-uppercase, valid python syntax

 See borgweb/config.py for the currently supported keys and example values.

+Borg does by default not create log files.
+In order to create logs, the output of Borg must be redirected to a file.